red fern theatre red fern theatre

 Managing Director

-Director of Marketing
+Director of Development and Fundraising

 About Us

-The RFTC seeks to establish a theatre company that, through its productions and outreach, provokes social awareness and social change.
-Each play produced by the Red Fern Theatre Company addresses social issues that range in scope from local to global.
-We pair each of our productions with a philanthropy whose work relates to the social themes of the play.
+The Red Fern Theatre Company (RFTC), founded by Emilie E. Miller and Melanie Moyer Williams in March 2006, strives to provoke social awareness and change through theatrical productions and outreach.
+We are dedicated to fostering the development of new work by both established artists and those just beginning.
+Each play produced by the Red Fern Theatre Company addresses social issues that range in scope from local to global, and each production is paired with a philanthropy whose work relates to the social themes of the play.
 A portion of the proceeds from each play produced is donated to the designated philanthropy.
-We also provide our audiences with information on the philanthropy both by including information about them in the play’s program and through distributing the philanthropy’s brochures to our audiences.
+We also provide our audiences with information on the philanthropy both by introducing their mission at each performance and including information about them in the play’s program.
 By associating each production with a philanthropic organization, we are able to respond directly to the people actually affected by the issues addressed in the play.

-red fern theatre Why the name "Red Fern"?
+Why the name "Red Fern"?

-Although Emilie and Melanie both wanted to start a company, the catalyst for beginning the RFTC came when Melanie found Tennessee Williams' first show "Candles to the Sun."
+The catalyst for beginning the RFTC came when Melanie found Tennessee Williams' first show "Candles to the Sun."
 She had many friends including Emilie read it, and Emilie immediately felt the same connection to the play's message as Melanie had.
 They set out to produce the show but could not obtain rights.
 In preparing for this production, Melanie and Emilie discovered that they both had similar objectives in theatre, and they decided to choose another play to produce.
 Although they had to postpone their production of "Candles to the Sun," Emilie and Melanie decided to pay homage to two of Williams' progressive characters from this play by naming their theatre company after them.
 The character of Birmingham Red rallied coal miners to fight for a union with better working conditions and wages.
 One of Williams' strong female characters, Fern is a mother who saved every penny she could often sacrificing food and clothing for herself to send her son to the university.
 Fern knew that an education would mean her son would not be forced to work in the coal mines like every generation before him.
 Tennessee Williams chose her name because the fern is a plant that thrives in dark places, but is always reaching for the light.
 The Red Fern Theatre Company's goal is to make their audiences aware of social injustices as Birmingham Red did, while at the same time to provide their audiences with an opportunity to be involved with a philanthropy which will bring light to those adversely affected just as the character Fern was able to accomplish.